opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-definitions/dataset-coverage.rst

 :Requirement Level: optional
 :Cardinality: 0..n
 :Description: The location or time a dataset covers.
-:Usage Notes: This property is deappreciated.
+:Usage Notes: This property is deprecated.
               Consider to use ``dct:temporal`` or ``dct:spatial``.
               If a date is provided, it does not have to be an ISO date.